 Seek shade e.g. sit in cover of trees to avoid direct sunlight and use a sunshade on your buggy or pram.
-Keep babies and children out of direct sunlight.

 Slip on clothing: Cover skin as much as possible e.g. wear long sleeves, collared t-shirts, clothes made from close-woven material that does not allow sunlight through.